wireshark/wireshark/docbook/README.txt

 files required for a release in that format.

 all
-Will generate both guide's in all available output formats (see below).
+Will generate both guides in all available output formats (see below).

 make wsug
 Will generate Wireshark User's Guide in all available output formats.